Syria crisis weighs on Italy's attempts to form a government

 “You know that we cannot report what the president says, but it doesn’t take much imagination to know he’s worried about this escalation and how Italy’s political forces will respond,” Senator Juliane Unterberger, a member of a small minority party, told reporters after seeing the head of state on Thursday.

-Editing by Crispian Balmer and Robin Pomeroy
+Editing by Robin Pomeroy and Crispian Balmer